a-synchronous/rubico.land/articles/a-synchronous-functional-programming-intro.md

 ])
 ```

 In the above example, `add` and `square` are pure functions.
 They are very simple, expressed almost as pure math.
 A given input to `add` or `square` would result in the same output for each invocation.
-The `add` function is provided as a first class function to the rubico [reduce](/docs/reduce) operator, and the `square` function is provided as a first class function to the rubico [map](/docs/map) operator.
+The `add` function is provided as a first class function to the Rubico [reduce](/docs/reduce) operator, and the `square` function is provided as a first class function to the Rubico [map](/docs/map) operator.
 Both `reduce` and `map` operators are considered to be higher order functions.

 The combination of first class and high order functions above is similar to what we have seen with `compose` in the previous example.
 The difference is the use of the operator `pipe` over `compose`, in this case instead of creating a function composition with `compose` we create a "function pipeline" with [pipe](/docs/pipe).